POSEIDON.visuals

 • planet_name (str) – The name of the planet.

-• chemical_species (list, optional) – List of chemical species to plot.
-If not specified, default to all chemical species in the model (including bulk species).
+• chemical_species (list) – List of chemical species included in the model (including bulk species).

-• log_Xs_median (list of tuples) – List of tuples containing the median retrieved log10 mixing ratio for each chemical species (for a single model) and its corresponding pressure grid, each with the format (log10 X_median, P).
+• log_Xs_median (list of tuples) – List of tuples, one per region or model, each containing the median retrieved log10 mixing ratio array (N_species x N_layers) and the pressure grid, with the format (log10 X_median, P).

-• log_Xs_low2 (list of tuples) – Corresponding list of -2σ confidence intervals on the retrieved log10 mixing ratio for each chemical species, each with the form (log10 X_low2, P).
+• log_Xs_low2 (list of tuples) – Corresponding list of -2 sigma confidence intervals on the retrieved log10 mixing ratio for each region, each with the form (log10 X_low2, P).

-• log_Xs_low1 (list of tuples) – Corresponding list of -1σ confidence intervals on the retrieved log10 mixing ratio for each chemical species, each with the form (log10 X_low1, P).
+• log_Xs_low1 (list of tuples) – Corresponding list of -1 sigma confidence intervals on the retrieved log10 mixing ratio for each region, each with the form (log10 X_low1, P).

-• log_Xs_high1 (list of tuples) – Corresponding list of +1σ confidence intervals on the retrieved log10 mixing ratio for each chemical species, each with the form (log10 X_high1, P).
+• log_Xs_high1 (list of tuples) – Corresponding list of +1 sigma confidence intervals on the retrieved log10 mixing ratio for each region, each with the form (log10 X_high1, P).

-• log_Xs_high2 (list of tuples) – Corresponding list of +2σ confidence intervals on the retrieved log10 mixing ratio for each chemical species, each with the form (log10 X_high2, P).
+• log_Xs_high2 (list of tuples) – Corresponding list of +2 sigma confidence intervals on the retrieved log10 mixing ratio for each region, each with the form (log10 X_high2, P).

 • log_X_true (2D np.array, optional) – True log10 mixing ratio profiles for each chemical species.